 Interpreters convert spoken or sign language statements from one language to another.
 Interpreting involves listening to, understanding and memorising content in the original 'source' language, then reproducing statements, questions and speeches in a different 'target' language.
 This is often done in only one direction, normally into the interpreter's native language, but may be on a two-way basis.

-business functions such as smaller meetings, exhibitions and product launches;
+business functions such as meetings, conferences, exhibitions and product launches;

-criminal justice proceedings, known as public service interpreting or PSI, including police and probation service interviews, court hearings, solicitor interviews, arbitration hearings and immigration tribunals;
+criminal justice proceedings, known as public service interpreting (PSI), including police and probation service interviews, court hearings, solicitor interviews, arbitration hearings and immigration tribunals;

 community-based events and assignments within the education, health and social services sectors.